You want what’s best for your son. We do, too.

 Thank you for your interest in Landon.
-Whether you are considering admissions for fall of 2023 or later, we are here to guide you.
-Connect with your respective admissions officer to start discussions about the admissions process or read below to learn more.
+Whether you are considering our school for fall of 2024 or later, we are here to guide you.
+Connect with the Admissions Office to discuss the application process or read below to learn more.

 Landon helped me shape my worldview.
 I was able to tap into so many parts of what inform my identity.
 I could be a football player, an a capella singer, and a newspaper writer.
 That is the Landon man, a man of honor and a culturally aware and active global citizen.

 - james speight '10

 We believe that Landon offers an unparalleled educational experience.
 Learn more about how to afford a Landon education by reading our informational packet, linked below.

 Financial aid available annually